cranjesh/images-test/TheSoldiersLegacyThorough.md

 After she departed, Holmes stood abruptly, his movements purposeful.
 "Watson, your military connections may prove useful.
 Make inquiries at the War Office regarding Colonel Hawthorne and Lieutenant Cartwright.
 I have reason to believe their records will shed light on this affair."

-"You seem particularly interested in Hawthorne," I remarked.
+"You seem particularly interested in them," I remarked.

 Holmes did not respond immediately.
 Instead, he walked to the window, staring out at the rain-soaked streets.
-"His name is familiar.
+"One of their names is familiar.
 I recall reading about him in connection with some military conspiracy—perhaps six months ago.
 A man of questionable integrity, if memory serves."

 ### Chapter 2: The Widow's Tale